hanisaf/odin-front/docs/index.md

+# Welcome to the Open Data Innovation Project

+“In a knowledge-rich world, progress does not lie in the direction of reading and writing information faster or storing more of it.
+Progress lies in the direction of extracting and exploiting the patterns of the world so that far less information needs to be read, written, or stored.”
+(Herbert Simon, 1971)

 While the availability of big data and the advancement of methods to analyze them allow researchers to test hypotheses and validate theories, it is not clear how it can facilitate exploration and inductive understanding of social phenomena especially when data is unstructured, making it less amenable to quantification and computation.